denekm/reading-notes/read10.md

 *A breakpoint is used in debugging in order to help us find bugs in our code

-6. What does the word ‘debugger’ do in your code?
+6.What does the word ‘debugger’ do in your code?

 *It shows us the history